 **Please read entire page as there is a lot of information offered here.

 Children of both genders who demonstrate readiness may begin to learn to sew between age 9 and 11.
-Lessons are given in the home and a parent must be present at all times for children under age 16.
+Children under age 9 will be taught sewing by hand using kits designed for children.
+Lessons are given in the home and a parent must be present at all times for children under age 18.
 Parents will be expected to be an active participant in their child’s lesson, much as they would with homework brought home from school.
 Parents might be asked to do the ironing for their children, with direction of course, and other activities as deemed necessary by the instructor.

 Kid’s projects can vary based on interest level but typically start with a simple pillowcase.